History of IPIA and International Activities in the College

 2007 World Food Prize.
 His would be the first of three of these so-called "Nobel Prizes for Agriculture" to be awarded to Purdue faculty or alumni.

-T. Kelley White serving briefly as Interim Director of IPIA, the College further expanded its international efforts with the International Sorghum and Millet (INTSORMIL) Project which was managed by the University of Nebraska.
+In 1979, T. Kelley White served briefly as Interim Director of IPIA while Woods Thomas was on sabbatical in Washington, DC working with USAID.
+During this period the College further expanded its international efforts with the International Sorghum and Millet (INTSORMIL) Project which was managed by the University of Nebraska.
 INTSORMIL was one of the early USAID

 Collaborative Research Support Programs (CRSPs).
-It began with the goal of developing technologies that would assist with growing human capacity in East Africa and strengthening national research institutions in East Africa.
+It began with the goal of developing technologies that would assist with growing human capacity and strengthening national research institutions in East Africa.
 The Horn of Africa sub-project, led by

 2009 World Food Prize, Purdue's second.
 In addition to the INTSORMIL CRSP, Purdue researchers contributed to a number of other CRSPs during this period including the Aquaculture CRSP, the Integrated Pest Management (IPM) CRSP, the Peanut CRSP, the Soils CRSP, the Sustainable Agriculture and Natural Resources Management (SANREM) CRSP, and the AMA BASIS CRSP.
 The CRSPs were the predecessors to today's